anthracitelabs/notes/roadmap.md

 * You can specify requested versions directly, in a version catalog, or in a Bill of Materials (BOM).

+In the module-level build file:
+The compileSdk determines which Android and Java APIs are available when compiling your source code.
+The minSdk specifies the lowest version of Android that you want your app to support.
+Setting minSdk restricts which devices can install your app.
+The targetSdk serves two purposes:
+    - It sets runtime behavior of your application.
+    - It attests which version of Android you've tested against.

+compileSdk gives you access to new APIs targetSdk sets the runtime behavior of your app targetSdk must be less than or equal to compileSdk

+For example, when API 23 introduced the runtime permissions model, not all apps were ready to immediately adopt it.
+By setting targetSdk to 22, those apps could run on API 23 devices without using runtime permissions, and could use features included in the latest compileSdk version.

 edit build.gradle file:
         buildscript {